Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Heterogeneous Trust Region Strategy Optimization-Based Decentralized Solution

 \subsubsection{Beta Sampling}

 The HAGCCS requires continuous action control for the AAV and SV travel within bounded action spaces constrained by the finite distribution range of the WRSN.
-However, conventional continuous control methods utilize Gaussian distributions for action sampling, whose unbounded nature conflicts with the bounded action spaces, thereby resulting in boundary effects and distributional bias that compromise gradient computation accuracy, as demonstrated in Fig~\ref{fig:GaussianBias}.
+However, conventional continuous control methods utilize the Gaussian distribution for action sampling, whose unbounded nature conflicts with the bounded action spaces in our work, thereby resulting in boundary effects and distributional bias that compromise gradient computation accuracy, as demonstrated in Fig.~\ref{fig:GaussianBias}.

 In this case, the Beta distribution addresses these limitations through its inherent bounded property on $\left[0, 1\right]$, thereby ensuring all sampled actions remain within valid ranges without truncation.
-Unlike Gaussian distributions that require clipping or rescaling, Beta distributions naturally maintain unbiased gradient computation while respecting action space constraints~\cite{Chou2017}.
+Unlike the Gaussian distribution that requires clipping or rescaling, thereby resulting in computation bias, Beta distributions naturally maintain unbiased gradient computation while respecting action space constraints~\cite{Chou2017}.
 The probability density function of the Beta distribution is given by

-where $\Gamma(\cdot)$ is the Gamma function, and $\alpha$ and $\beta$ serve as shape parameters that collectively determine the distribution shape.
-We adopt $\pi_{\theta}(a|s)=f(c\cdot a;\alpha, \beta)$ to characterize the stochastic policy, which is referred to as the Beta sampling strategy.
-The parameters $\alpha=\alpha_{\theta}(s)$ and $\beta=\beta_{\theta}(s)$ are modeled by a neural network parameterized by $\theta$.
+where $\Gamma(\cdot)$ is the Gamma function, and $\alpha_b$ and $\beta_b$ serve as shape parameters that collectively determine the distribution shape.
+We adopt $\pi_{\theta}(a|s)=f(c\cdot a;\alpha_b, \beta_b)$ to characterize the stochastic policy, which is referred to as the Beta sampling strategy.
+The parameters $\alpha_b=\alpha_{b,\theta}(s)$ and $\beta_b=\beta_{b,\theta}(s)$ are modeled by a neural network parameterized by $\theta$.
 The parameter $c$ is determined based on the value ranges of travel direction and distance for the AAV or SV in the action space, thereby ensuring that action outputs satisfy their respective action space constraints.

-\FloatBarrier Through Beta sampling implementation, the agents maintain unbiased gradient computation within bounded action spaces, eliminate boundary effects that degrade policy performance, and ensure natural action space compliance without additional constraints or post-processing steps.
+Through Beta sampling implementation, the agents maintain unbiased gradient computation within bounded action spaces, eliminate boundary effects that degrade policy performance, and ensure natural action space compliance without additional constraints or post-processing steps.